Chimoney/chimoney-community-projects/README.md

 If you need assistance or have questions, please contact us at [community@chimoney.com](mailto:community@chimoney.com).

 ## Additional Resources

 For more resources and information, visit our [website](https://chimoney.io/) and [documentation](https://chimoney.readme.io/reference/introduction).

-We can't wait to see your contributions for Hacktoberfest 2023!
+We can't wait to see your contributions to Hacktoberfest 2023!

 Happy coding! 🚀